RedouaneElyakhlifi/REST-API---Raw-PHP/README.md

 Rest of the API calls have been tested with Postman.

-At the moment we have Create, Read and Update.
+At the moment we have full CRUD of posts.

-Working on Delete.
+I will do the same for categories.

+After both are finished i will insert authentication.